Having a tough time coming up with blog post ideas?

 - List 10 weird things about you and invite readers to add their weird things.

-8. Create a post that asks a popular industry question
+8. Create a post that asks a popular or controversial industry question

 Give your readers a chance to voice their opinions, people love that.